yourkin/excercise-backend/README.md

 In order to keep a certain amount of code quality, we are using pre-commit hooks in this repository, which are installed by a 3rd-party tool called [pre-commit](https://pre-commit.com/).

+## Branches

+The repository contains branches that each represent a distinct approach to the problem, use different technologies, or are in different stages of development.

+### Current branch

+`concurrency`

+Certainly, I'll condense it further:

+This branch offers an enhancement over the `plain_database` branch by using the `concurrent.futures` module, part of the standard library, to execute prolonged functions without blocking the main thread.
+The POST /orders endpoint now returns the Job ID, allowing clients to monitor progress via the GET /orders/{job_id} endpoint, implemented using our JobRunner class.